eberlingeri/links-hut/README.md

 ---
 ### Agile and Scrum ⏰

-> I need to organize prioritize and organize my work, so what better way then Scrum.
+> I need to organize and prioritize  my work, so what better way then Scrum.

 The idea is to make use of the artifacts and events as described by the [Scrum Guide](https://www.scrum.org/resources/scrum-guide).
 I will be creating User Stories for each feature, creating a backlog, working in sprints, developing a Definition of Done, and performing some semblance of estimation.